stephanos/hrd/README.md

 - omitempty: does not save empty/zero values (and thereby does not index them)
 - caching of results in local memory as well as memcache

+The library is used in production and actively worked on.
+So expect things to change.

 ### Installation
 `go get github.com/101loops/hrd`